elastic/elasticsearch/TRACING.md

-Instead, when Elasticsearch bootstraps itself, it compiles all APM settings together, including any `secret_key` or `api_key` values from the ES keystore, and writes out a temporary APM config file containin all static configuration (i.e. values that cannot change after the agent starts).
+Instead, when Elasticsearch bootstraps itself, it compiles all APM settings together, including any `secret_key` or `api_key` values from the ES keystore, and writes out a temporary APM config file containing all static configuration (i.e. values that cannot change after the agent starts).
 This file is deleted soon after ES starts up.
-Settings that are not sensitive and can be changed dynamically are configure via system properties.
+Settings that are not sensitive and can be changed dynamically are configured via system properties.
 Calls to the ES settings REST API are translated into system property writes, which the agent later picks up and applies.